 Conflict of interest: If there are any conflicts of interest, authors should disclose them in the manuscript.
 If there are no any conflicts of interest, authors should describe following sentence.
 “No potential conflict of interest relevant to this article was reported".

-All manuscripts should contain a structured abstract that is written only in English.
+All manuscripts should contain a structured abstract.
 Abstracts should be no more than 250 words in length.
 It must have following headings: Background, Methods, Results, and Conclusions.
 Quotation of references is not available in the abstract.
 A list of keywords, with a maximum of 6 items, should be included at the end of the abstract in alphabetical order and should be written in small alphabetic letters.
 Each key words should be separated by a semicolon (;) with mark ( . ) at the end of the last word.
 The authors should use terms from the MeSH.

 The introduction should address the purpose of the article concisely and include background reports that are relevant to the purpose of the paper.